algorandfoundation/puya-ts/docs/_md/documents/documents/AVM-Operations.md

 ## Txn, Global, and other Enums

-Many of the AVM ops which take an enum argument have been abstracted into a static type with a property or function per enum member
+Many of the AVM ops that take an enum argument have been abstracted into a static type with a property or function per enum member.

 ```ts
 import { Contract, Global, log, Txn } from '@algorandfoundation/algorand-typescript'